 2. Pressing the browser "back" button.

 Both of these are good indicators that someone on your mobile site is exiting, and since both are user initiated, they keep you compliant with google's mobile popup rules.
 A common question we answered was, "Do exit intent mobile popups affect my SEO?"
 Read more on Google popups.

-Which display types work best for mobile?
+Which exit popups work best for mobile?

 You can also use bars with exit intent.
 This is a great option because they are very clean visually and a bit less intrusive when they open.